apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 Handling agent failures
 -----------------------

-If the Flume agent goes down then the all the flows hosted on that agent are aborted.
+If the Flume agent goes down, then the all the flows hosted on that agent are aborted.
 Once the agent is restarted, then flow will resume.
 The flow using file channel or other stable channel will resume processing events where it left off.
-If the agent can't be restarted on the same, then there an option to migrate the database to another hardware and setup a new Flume agent that can resume processing the events saved in the db.
+If the agent can't be restarted on the same hardware, then there is an option to migrate the database to another hardware and setup a new Flume agent that can resume processing the events saved in the db.
 The database HA futures can be leveraged to move the Flume agent to another host.